mozilla/mozjpeg/README-turbo.txt

 system.

-The Windows version of libjpeg-turbo installs jpeg62.dll into
+The Windows version of libjpeg-turbo installs jpeg62.dll into c:\libjpeg-turbo\bin, and the PATH environment variable can be modified such that this directory is searched before any others that might contain jpeg62.dll.
-%systemroot%\system32.
 However, if jpeg62.dll also exists in an application's install directory, then Windows will load the application's version of it first.
-Thus, if an application ships with jpeg62.dll, then back up the application's version of jpeg62.dll and copy %systemroot%\system32\jpeg62.dll into the application's install directory to accelerate it.
+Thus, if an application ships with jpeg62.dll, then back up the application's version of jpeg62.dll and copy c:\libjpeg-turbo\bin\jpeg62.dll into the application's install directory to accelerate it.

+libjpeg-turbo's version of jpeg62.dll requires the Visual C++ 2008 C run time DLL (msvcr90.dll).
+This library ships with more recent versions of Windows, but users of older versions can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.

 Mac applications typically embed their own copies of libjpeg.62.dylib inside the (hidden) application bundle, so it is not possible to globally replace